 Saleswhale ensures all our leads are followed up appropriately and efficiently, leaving no stone unturned.
-We are impressed with how smart the bot is, with some customers commenting that they were not aware that they were interacting with a bot in the first place.
 It's definitely a great tool for companies looking to automate part of the sales process and ensure all leads are followed up accordingly."

 -- Sarah S., Growth Marketing Manager, Zendesk

 Another way that AI can help to align sales and marketing, is to maximize the use of marketing content.